- St. Johns County Cares - Helping Local Businesses, Residents, and Nonprofits recover from the economic impacts of COVID-19.

 Projects, Advisories, Status Updates

 Temporary Lane Closures on Race Track Road – JEA is installing electric transmission poles and power lines along Race Track Road.
-Temporary lane closures will be required on portions of the eastbound lane during the length of the project, which is scheduled to be complete in December.
-This important infrastructure project will provide additional needed electrical power and alternate power supply sources in the event of an outage.
-Pole installation sites and lane closures will move each day until the work is completed.
+Temporary lane closures will be required on portions of the eastbound lane during the project, which is scheduled to be complete in December.
+Pole installation sites and lane closures will move each day.
 For more information regarding this project, please visit www.jea.com/us1.

 Public Records Requests